-On her groundbreaking work as a law professor establishing nondiscrimination policies within AALS, Justice Ginsburg detailed the numerous projects the committee, now Section on Women in Legal Education took on.
-Among those accomplishments, the committee set policies to ensure that every legal course included women’s issues within the curriculum, rather than isolating them into their own academic area.
+On her groundbreaking work as a law professor establishing nondiscrimination policies within AALS, Justice Ginsburg detailed the numerous projects the committee, now the Section on Women in Legal Education took on.
+Among those accomplishments, the committee worked to ensure that every legal course included women’s issues within the curriculum, rather than isolating them into their own academic area.

 The meeting also serves as an opportunity to honor outstanding law faculty in support of legal education.

 The third annual Section of the Year award was presented to the Section on Environmental Law and the Section on Legal Writing, Reasoning, and Research.
 The annual award honors excellence in member support and other section activities that promote AALS core values.